KainMason/IMDB-Top-250-movies-Analyse/README.md

      - Getting the top directors by box office revenue.
      - Plotting the top directors by box office revenue.
      - Searching for movies by year.
+     - Getting the top 10 movies by number of words in title.
+     - Plotting the top 10 movies by number of words in title.
 4. Use a GUI library like Tkinter to make an interactive visualization.
    - A Tkinter GUI application is created with multiple tabs for different visualizations and functionalities.
 5. Provide a README explaining the project.